 Section 501.
-Temporary Activity {Amended, 01/06/15, 10/03/17, & 01/04/22}
+Temporary Activity {Amended, effective 01/06/15} {Amended, Effective 10/03/17}

 - A. An activity that is of a decidedly temporary nature and which can meet the minimum requirements of the performance standards below Sec.
 501.A.2-4, may be allowed under the provisions of a Temporary Activity Permit issued by the municipal Codes Enforcement Officer.
 The conditions of issuance or of renewal for any such permit are: - 1.
 The proposed activity or use will not continue beyond a maximum time period of one (1) week for no more than three times per year per property except as allowed in 501.C and 501.D below or as allowed in this section.
 If additional time beyond one week is requested by the applicant, the Codes Enforcement Officer must obtain the concurrence of the municipal Project Review Board before such an extension is granted.
 Upon expiration of the Special Permit, the activity must be immediately discontinued or brought into conformance with the minimum standards of performance or be in violation of this Ordinance. - 2.
 The proposed activity will not create, cause or increase any health, safety or public nuisance problems. - 3.
 The proposed activity will not cause immediate or future damage to adjacent properties. - 4.
-Reasonable provision is made to prevent or minimize harmful environmental impacts of the proposed activity. - 5.
-The proposed activity will not displace any required accessible parking spaces unless such accessible parking space(s) are temporarily relocated, as close as possible to the existing parking spaces and providing access to an accessible route.
-The temporarily relocated space(s) must comply with the dimensional and signage requirements Section 514.B.10 of the Freeport Zoning Ordinance.
-In addition, if needed to connect to an accessible route, a modification may be provided.
-If this standard of Item 5 is applicable, a sketch demonstrating that this standard has been met must be included with the application form for a Temporary Activity Permit.
-For this standard of item five, the term "accessible" shall refer to parking spaces, building entrances, and access routes that were designed with the intent to meet the Americans with Disabilities Act standards for Accessible Design. - B. This section is not intended to permit uses which do not conform to the use requirements of the District in which the temporary activity is planned. - C. Temporary Activity Permits issued annually for outdoor retail sales, including but not limited to, rack and container sales and farmers' markets, in the Village Commercial 1-4 and Commercial 1-4 Districts issued by the Codes Enforcement Officer, shall be unlimited provided all of the sales are conducted outside of the public right-of-way and on the same property that the business requesting a temporary activity permit is located.
-If the applicant is not the property owner, and is located in a multi-tenant building, written authorization from the property owner will be required for the applicant to obtain a Temporary Activity Permit.
+Reasonable provision is made to prevent or minimize harmful environmental impacts of the proposed activity. - B. This section is not intended to permit uses which do not conform to the use requirements of the District in which the temporary activity is planned. - C. Temporary Activity Permits issued annually for outdoor retail sales, including but not limited to, rack and container sales in the Village Commercial 1-4 and Commercial 1-4 Districts issued by the CEO, shall be unlimited provided all of the sales are conducted outside of the public right-of-way and do not displace parking spaces and on the same property that the business requesting a temporary activity permit is located. - D. Peddler activities and food trucks during special events such as concerts, festivals, and holiday festivities on private property but not including privately owned parking lots in the VC-1-4 Districts are considered a temporary activity subject to the requirements of Subsections A.2-4 and Section 526 or Section 526A. - E. In the VC-I and VC-II Districts, no Temporary Activity Permits shall be issued between the week before Memorial Day and the week after Labor Day if required parking is displaced by the activity.

-- D. Peddler activities and food trucks during special events such as concerts, festivals, and holiday festivities on private property are considered a temporary activity subject to the requirements of Subsections A.2-5 and Section 526 or Section 526A. - E. All temporary activities require a Temporary Activity Permit from the Codes Enforcement Officer.
+F. All temporary activities require a Temporary Activity Permit from the Codes Enforcement Officer.
 Fees for Temporary Activity permits are established by order of the Town Council.